 You have to submit an application for loans and grants every year of study.

-Documents should be sent to: Student Funding Office, University of Birmingham, Edgbaston, Birimgham, B15 2TT, United Kingdom or can be submitted via our on-line enquiry service.
+Documents should be sent to: Funding, Graduation & Awards, University of Birmingham, Edgbaston, Birmingham, B15 2TT, United Kingdom or log an online enquiry.

 How will I be paid?

 All approved funds will be electronically deposited into the borrower’s bank account once the Student Services Branch receives:

 confirmation that the student has returned the master student loan agreement to their provincial or territorial Student Assistance Office.